Mapping Future Imaginaries – Global

 Adam Duncan

 Adam is a Biripi man, whose ancestors were traditional custodians of the Manning River region of north-eastern New South Wales, Australia.
-Adam co-developed the Narragunnawali: Reconciliation in Schools and Early Learning program to support early childhood educators in their exploration of reconciliation.
+Adam co-developed the Narragunnawali: Reconciliation in Schools and Early Learning program to support early childhood educators in exploring reconciliation.
 Adam is an early childhood educator, storyteller, educational consultant and artist.
-Adam works as a teacher and educational leader at Wiradjuri Preschool and Child Care Centre at the University of Canberra.
-Adam is also part of ECA’s Reconciliation Advisory Group.

 Email me: adam.duncan@canberra.edu.au